jdunn010/xreactor-presentation/markdown/actors.md

 ####Akka -- Actors for JVM

-Akka is a toolkit and runtime for building concurrent and distributed JVM applications
+Akka is a toolkit and runtime for building concurrent and distributed JVM applications, explicitly patterned on Erlang

 ####XReactor -- Implemented Using Akka/Java 8